Director of Litigation Funding / Head of Harbour Hong Kong

 - Hong Kong: a new era for litigation funding beckons, CDR – 20 December

 - A New Seat at the Mediation Table?
-The Impact of Third-Party Funding on the Mediation Process: Part 1, Kluwer Mediation Blog – 5 December 2016 and 1 April 2017 respectively.
+The Impact of TPF on the Mediation Process: Part 1 and Part 2, Kluwer Mediation Blog – 5 December 2016 and 1 April 2017 respectively.

 - Interview about Singapore’s third party funding bill, GAR – 10 November 2016